CS126SP20/tetris-lucianatl/README.md

 | `↓` , `s` , `j` | Move piece down                             |
 | `p`             | pause                                       |

 Filling a row/line will clear it.
 The scoring system for the game follows the original BPS scoring system.
+Points will be displayed in the upper right hand corner.

 | Line Clear | Points                   |
 |------------|--------------------------|